EthTricks/MemeCoin-Creator/README.md

 Create a Solana meme coin from start to finish with ease.
 Create token, get MarketID, create liquidity pool, burn LP, + bots to drive volume.

+BEWARE OF SCAMMERS WHO HAVE TRIED TO LAUNCH THIS PROJECT AS THEIR OWN ON HERE!
+ASK THEM TO CHANGE THINGS IN THE PROGRAM AND SEND YOU A VIDEO!
+THEY CAN'T DO THAT I CAN!
+PLEASE BE CAREFUL!

 * For full access to program, please contact @SolanaMemeDev on Telegram
 * **UPDATE 3/24/24** The level of demand for this project has gone through the roof since word has spread what a useful tool this is.
 I've had multiple people tell me today that the program must not be real because it is too  **CHEAP**.
 I contacted a few who have purchased it, and they also said I could easily double the price.
 Therefore, starting Monday March 25th, the price will be rising from 2 SOL to 4 SOL.